luizpvas/explicit/README.md

   }.freeze
 end

-class Spec < Spec::API
+class Schema < Schema::API
-  param :uuid, MyApp::Spec::UUID
+  param :uuid, MyApp::Schema::UUID
-  param :email, MyApp::Spec::EMAIL
+  param :email, MyApp::Schema::EMAIL
-  param :address, MyApp::Spec::ADDRESS
+  param :address, MyApp::Schema::ADDRESS
 end
 ```

 # Writing tests

-Include `Spec::API::TestHelper` in your `test_helper.rb`.
+Include `Schema::API::TestHelper` in your `test_helper.rb`.
 This module
-provides the method `request(spec, params)` to test your JSON controllers.
+provides the method `request(schema, params)` to test your JSON controllers.
-When you test your endpoint using the `request` helper you verify that your app
+By using the `request` helper you verify that your app works as expected (of
-works as expected (of course), but you also ensure you're following response
+course), but you also ensure you're following the response schema.
-specs.

 Add the following line to your `test/test_helper.rb`.